 Cleaning is an important part of the tenant moving checklist!
 Referring to your tenancy agreement is useful when cleaning your rented property, as this will contain certain stipulations as to the level of hygiene the landlord expects.
 This can include things such as professional carpet cleaning.

 Once you have established what’s required, you can then decide whether you want to hire professional cleaners to clean the property thoroughly or undertake the task yourself.
+Get a receipt, if using a professional cleaning company.

 Most good letting agents will have the details of reputable local cleaning contractors, so don’t be afraid to ask for a recommendation.